Skip to main content

 When to Use It

-• Identifying rising companies.
-When multiple influencers start paying attention to a company within a short period, it usually means the company is doing something right.
-Product-market fit, a strong launch, or an innovative approach, whatever the reason, influencer attention is a reliable indicator of momentum.
+When multiple influencers start paying attention to a company within a short period, the company is usually doing something right.
+Whatever the cause, product-market fit, a strong launch, or an interesting approach, influencer attention is a reliable indicator of momentum.
+The signal also surfaces potential introduction paths: if an influencer in your network has engaged with a target company, that’s a connection worth exploring.
+And if a well-known analyst starts promoting a rival product, you want to know immediately rather than stumble across it later.

 cURL Example